wikimedia/design-codex/packages/codex-docs/docs/style-guide/writing-for-copy.md

 </template>
 <template #do-text>

-- Use a username with a neutral active voice to describe an action that was taken.
+- Use 'a user' or a username when known with a neutral active voice to describe an action that was taken.
 - Use ‘they’, ‘you’, or ‘we’ if the gender of the person you’re addressing is unknown and gender is required.

 </template>